 Saturation for all bulb types in Connecticut between 2009 and 2015 is displayed in Figure 8 below.
 To aid in understanding trends, we have interpolated data to represent years in which saturation studies are not available (2010, 2011, and 2014).
 The figure clearly shows a downward trend in incandescent bulb saturation (yellow) from filling nearly two-thirds of all sockets in 2009 (63%) to filling only one-third of all sockets in 2015 (33%).

 Not surprisingly, there is a corresponding increase in both CFL and LED saturation during the same timeframe.
 Notably, LED saturation has quintupled from 2% in 2013 to 10% in 2015.
 In contrast, the feared spike in halogen saturation following the full implementation of EISA in 2014—especially the phase-out of the 60-watt incandescent—has not materialized in Connecticut.
-Fluorescent bulb saturation has remained steady at 11% since 2012, though this may change in the near future with the introduction to the market of linear LED conversion kits and replacement bulbs.
+Fluorescent bulb saturation has remained steady at 11% since 2012, though this may begin to change in the near future with the introduction to the market of linear LED conversion kits and replacement bulbs targeted to the residential market.

 Figure 8: Efficient Bulb Saturation, 2009-2015